ariabuckles/amorphous/README.md

  * `componentDidUpdate(prevProps, prevState, snapshot, prevAppState)`

-You may use either of these methods to monitor changes to `appState` and update your `AppComponent` properly, just like you would for `state`.
+You may use either of these methods to monitor changes to `appState` and update your `AppComponent` properly, like you would for `this.state`.

 Amorphous AppComponents and RootAppComponents provide a third parameter to [shouldComponentUpdate][shouldComponentUpdate]: `nextAppState`, which indicates